Koizeay/Toolbox/README.md

 The app is developed to support both Android and iOS, no web or desktop support is planned.

 ## Download
-Youn can download **Toolbox** on Android and iOS via the following links
+You can download **Toolbox** on Android and iOS via the following links

 - [Play Store (Android)](https://play.google.com/store/apps/details?id=com.koizeay.toolbox)
 - [App Store (iOS)](https://apps.apple.com/app/toolbox-by-koizeay/id6466197390)